 Stocksnap.io provides a comparatively smaller collection of stock photography in terms of quantity, but it maintains its high standards by focusing only on meticulously chosen high-quality photos.

-Canva is perhaps the most popular free online photo editing tool that helps web designers to create media for their websites.
+Canva is perhaps the most popular free online photo editing tool that helps web designers create media for their websites.
 You can find over a million photos and graphics on Canva.
 The stock photos that they provide are arranged in both paid and free options.

-Flickr is a well-known photo and video hosting website which allows you to browse and use photos, as well as provide photos to other users on the platform.
+Flickr is a well-known photo and video hosting website that allows you to browse and use photos, as well as provide photos to other users on the platform.
 Given the fact that users log in to share amateur photos, you can’t expect every image to be professional.
 But it will definitely be unique.